-Co Cost Centre Meaning It is defined as a location, person, or an item of equipment (or group of these) for which cost may be ascertained and used for the purpose of cost control.
+Cos Cost Centre Meaning It is defined as a location, person, or an item of equipment (or group of these) for which cost may be ascertained and used for the purpose of cost control.
 It is a part of an organization that does not produce direct profits and adds to the cost of running a company.
 Eg. R&D, marketing departments, help desk and customer services.
-Cost Centre are of two types: (i) Personal (ii) Impersonal - centre consists of a person and an impersonal Cost on or item of equipment.
-1 Production Cost Centre It is cost centre where raw material is handled for conversion into finished product.
+Cost Centre are of two types: 1.
+Personal 2.
+Impersonal ntre consists of a person and an impersonal Cost Centre of a location or item of equipment.
+1. Production Cost Centre It is cost centre where raw material is handled for conversion into finished product.
 Here both direct and indirect expenses are incurred.
 Machine shops, welding shops and assembly shops are examples of production Cost Centre.
-2 Service Cost Centre It is Cost Centre which serves as an ancillary unit to a production cost centre.
+2. Service Cost Centre It is Cost Centre which serves as an ancillary unit to a production cost centre.
 Power house, gas production shop, material service centres, and plant maintenance centres are examples of service Cost Centre.
-3 Profit Centre Centres, which have the responsibility of generating and maximizing profits are called profit centres.
+3. Profit Centre Centres, which have the responsibility of generating and maximizing profits are called profit centres.
 The profit centre's revenues and expenses are kept separate from the main company's profit in order to maintain the profit centre's profitability.
-4 Investment Centres Investment centres are similar to profit centres but they have additional decision rights in terms of capital

-[Chapter 🖦 1] l ntroduction to Cost and Management ■ 3.35 T expenditure and investment.
-The manager is as to have better knowledge of input and output r narkets but also investment opportunities.
+4. Investment Centres Investment centres are similar to profit centres but they have additional decision rights in terms of capital expenditure and investment.
+The manager is assumed to have better knowledge of input and output markets but also investment opportunities.

-Q.7.2 2016 - May [7] (e) (ii) Descriptive What is meant by 'Profit Centre'?
+Q. 10.2 2016 - May [7] (e) (ii) Descriptive What is r neant by 'Profit Centre'?
 (2 marks)